By the People (2005 film): Production

 After the success of 4 the People, Jayaraj started work on this film.
-Actor Sunil was cast in the lead.
+Actor Narain was cast in the lead.

 Soundtrack

 The music is by Pravin Mani and all the songs have been sung by and featured on Tamil pop band S5, comprising Anaitha Nair, Benny Dayal, Suvi Suresh, Bhargavi Pillai and Arjun Sashi.
-The Tamil hit single "Malarey" features as a Malayalam song.
+The Tamil hit single "Malarey" and "Rock Me" from their album Isai were reused as Malayalam songs.

 Box office

 The film was a box office failure and the director's fourth consecutive failure.
 The film's failure is attributed to Jayaraj "half-heartedly" trying to "rework" the "magic" of 4 the People with this film.
 Jayaraj called the film a "failed experiment".